NicholasCorrado/Shuttle-Launch/README.md

 # Shuttle-Launch

 **The Question:** Let's say we know the basic information about one of the United States' glorious space shuttles.
-Is it possible for us to develop a launch maneuver that would get the shuttle into orbit, using fairly accurate kinematic models?
+Is it possible for us to develop a launch maneuver that would get the shuttle into orbit--more specifically, in orbit with the International Space Station--using fairly accurate kinematic models?

+**The Answer:** A resounding "Yes!"
+See the Shuttle_Simulation.ipynb file for an example simulation (and a detailed explanation of the process).
+Future considerations and inaccuracies are discussed in the "Discussion" section at the end of this readme.

 ## File descriptions